Volume Level Backup Control

 Considerations When Excluding a Volume

 If a volume is excluded after a backup has been taken place of it, the volume data will continue to take space in new backups.
-This is because it is present in the live dataset.
-In order to prevent this, remove the volume from the live dataset by clicking Delete under the Delete Dataset column.
-This does not remove the data stored in previous backup points.
+This is because, even through it will no longer take new information in future backups, its information is present in the live dataset.
+This can be prevented by either removing the entire live dataset for the agent, or deleting the individual volume from the live dataset.

-Removing Volumes
+Deleting Volumes

 How changes in a volume effect the backup

-If a volume changes drive letters
+If a volume changes drive letters:

 • No manual action needs to be taken.

-If a volume changes UUIDs
+If a volume changes UUIDs:

 • The Datto device will recognize this as a new volume.